Vitit Muntarbhorn: Biography

 Muntarbhorn, born in November 1952, was educated at Oxford and Free University of Brussels, and was called to the Bar in England before going on to lecture in law at various universities in Austria, Canada, Denmark, England, France, Switzerland and Thailand.

-He served as the United Nations Special Rapporteur on the sale of children, child prostitution and child pornography from 1990–1994.
+He served as the United Nations Special Rapporteur on the sale of children, child prostitution and child pornography from 1990 to 1994.
 In 1994, he coedited with C. Taylor a paper on human rights in Thailand.
 In 2004, he was awarded the UNESCO Prize for Human Rights Education.
 He was involved in the elaboration of the Yogyakarta Principles on LGBT rights.

 In 2018, he was recipient of the Bonham Centre Award from the Mark S. Bonham Centre for Sexual Diversity Studies.
 He also was appointed an Honorary Knight Commander of the Order of the British Empire.

 Posts

 North Korea

 Muntarbhorn was nominated to the position of United Nations Special Rapporteur on the Situation of Human Rights in Democratic People's Republic of Korea (North Korea) from 2004 until 2010.
 Despite North Korea's repeatedly rejected his requests for meetings, he produced multiple reports regarding the situation of human rights in North Korea.